Strengthening Governance

 Internal control

-In order to establish a structure to ensure operational integrity, NICIGAS has established the Internal Control System Committee (Chairperson: Representative Director, Chief Executive Officer), under which the company has organized the Group Risk Management Committee (Chairperson: Corporate Headquarters, General Manager), the Group Compliance Committee (Chairperson: Corporate Headquarters, General Manager), the Information Disclosure Committee (Chairperson: Corporate Headquarters, General Manager), and the Internal Control Working Group (Chief Supervisor: Legal Department, General Manager).
+In order to establish a structure to ensure operational integrity, NICIGAS has established the Internal Control System Committee (Chairperson: Representative Director, Chief Executive Officer), under which the Company has organized the Group Risk Management Committee (Chairperson: Executive Officer, General Manager, Legal Department), the Group Compliance Committee (Chairperson: Executive Officer, General Manager, Legal Department), the Information Disclosure Committee (Chairperson: Managing Executive Officer, Head of Corporate Headquarters), and the Internal Control Working Group (Chief Supervisor: Executive Officer, General Manager, Legal Department).
+The Internal Control Working Group is responsible for financial reporting and internal controls, conducting evaluations of each business process and executing entity-level controls.
+The Company appoints evaluation committees at each Group company, evaluates their respective business processes and proactively discusses improvements based on the evaluation results in coordination with the auditing firm.

 Internal control system

-The Code of Conduct for Nippon Gas Group Officers and Employees, the Basic Policy for Harassment Prevention Measures in the Workplace of the Nippon Gas Group, and the Multi-Stakeholder Policy, among other policies, stipulate respect for stakeholders.
+We have established regulations that respect our stakeholders, such as the Code of Conduct for Nippon Gas Group Officers and Employees, the Basic Policy for Harassment Prevention Measures in the Workplace of the Nippon Gas Group, and the Multi-Stakeholder Policy, among other policies, stipulate respect for stakeholders.
 The Company also conducts internal compliance awareness surveys and harassment prevention training.
 In addition, the Company tries to interactively communicate with the stakeholders.
-As part of its internal reporting system, the Company has established internal and external consultation channels, as well as a contact point for Corporate Auditors, to enable early detection and response to cases of harassment, compliance violations, and other related matters.
-For subcontracted companies, we have established a consultation system (NICIGAS Hotline 110) for potential violations of subcontracting laws.
+As part of its internal reporting system, the Company has established internal and external consultation channels, as well as a contact point for Corporate Auditors, to enable early detection and prevention for cases of harassment, compliance violations, and other related matters.
+For contractors, we have established a consultation system (NICIGAS Hotline 110) to report issues such as violations of “Act on Preventing Delay in Payment to Small and Medium-Sized Entrusted Business Operators in Relation to Manufacturing Consignment”.

 Content of Code of Conduct for Nippon Gas Group Officers and Employees (excerpt)